ebuzeryalcin/Travellers/README.md

     -   The description must be between 10 and 250 caharters, a javascript function below the description input field is counting down the amount of charecters left
     -   Pros must be between 2 and 20 characters
     -   Cons must be between 2 and 20 characters
-    -   A image url can be choosen, needs to be a url
+    -   A image url can be chosen, needs to be a url

 All of these inputs are required.